lejoaoconte/Machine-Learning-Nanodegree-Udacity-Capstone-Project/Report.md

 ![cnn](images/cn2.png)

 In turn, each neuron in the second convolutional layer is connected only to neurons located within a small rectangle in the first layer.
 This architecture allows the network to concentrate on small low-level features in the first hidden layer, then assemble them into larger higher-level features in the next hidden layer, and so on.
-This hierarchical structure is common in real-world images, which is one of the reasons why CNNs work so well for image recognition.[4]
+This hierarchical structure is common in real-world images, which is one of the reasons why CNNs work so well for image recognition.[3]

+With this, the input of CNN are the images and the output, for this case, is a vector with 29 positions, where each position represents a value of the image that will pass to the model ate the predict letter or not.

 <!--In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_